What is StackLife?

-Shelflife is a community-based wayfinding tool for navigating the vast resources of the combined Harvard Library System.
-It enables researchers, teachers, scholars, and students to find what they need and help others learn from them and their paths.
-ShelfLife is still fairly Alpha, but give it a spin.
+StackLife (which used to be called “ShelfLife”) is a community-based wayfinding tool for navigating the vast resources of the combined Harvard Library System.
+It enables researchers, teachers, scholars, and students to find what they need and help others learn from them and their paths..

 What makes it unique?

-Shelflife is designed to help users explore topics, find the next works they need, and help others in their own explorations.
+StackLife is designed to help users explore topics, find the next works they need, and help others in their own explorations.
 It does this by presenting sets of related works as neighborhoods that are visually displayed as books on a shelf.
-(So users can read the titles and authors, the shelf is shown as a vertical stack.)
+(So users can read the titles and authors on the spies, the shelf is shown as a vertical stack.)
 Some neighborhoods reflect the traditional ways we’ve organized books by subject, and some present collections of books based on more unusual connections: Books that others have looked at on the way to looking at the current book, books that users have manually linked to the current book, etc.

-ShelfLife “heatmaps” the works it displays to indicate the relevance of those works to the Harvard community.
-To calculate this, ShelfLife calculates a “ShelfRank” number based on data that includes how often a work has been checked out and by which types of members, how often it is put on reserve, how often someone recalls it from loan, etc. We then chunk those scores into ten ranks.
-We also will provide a second ranking, based on different weightings, as a way of recognizing that there is no single number that could ever reflect a work’s significance to a community.
+StackLife “heatmaps” the works it displays to indicate the relevance of those works to the Harvard community.
+To calculate this, ShelfLife calculates a “StackScore” number based on data that includes how often a work has been checked out and by which types of members, how often it is put on reserve, how often someone recalls it from loan, etc. We then chunk those scores into ten ranks.
+(We recognize that there is no single number that could ever reflect a work’s significance to a community.
+We have some ideas about this.)

 Why duplicate the physical display of books in a digital medium?